 Following the successful delivery of Responsive and Planned Maintenance, RTC was approached to scope and carry out numerous upgrade programs in several remote Aboriginal communities throughout South Australia.

-Following the successful delivery of Responsive and Planned Maintenance since 2013, RTC was approached to scope and carry out numerous upgrade programs in several remote Aboriginal communities throughout South Australia for the South Australian Housing Authority (SAHA).
+Following the successful delivery of Responsive and Planned Maintenance since 2013, RTC was approached to scope and carry out numerous upgrade programs in regional and remote Aboriginal communities throughout South Australia for the South Australian Housing Authority (SAHA).
 These include Davenport, Dunjiba, Iga Warta, Indulkana, Nepabunna, Point Pearce and Umoona Aboriginal communities.

 The majority of work was deemed as “major upgrade” due to the current condition of the properties and the absence of a consistent maintenance repair program.